devsohyun/protected-trees/README.md

-# protected-trees
+# Protected Trees
-Virtual trees created with open data of protected trees from Seoul city.
+Digital Protected Trees with created with open data from Seoul Open Data Plaza.